 Meet our Primary Languages Coordinator

-At Biggin Hill Primary Academy our vision for primary languages is to prepare our pupils for a future within the global society.
+At Horizon Academy Trust our vision for primary languages is to prepare our pupils for a future within the global society.
 We aim to open their eyes and minds to the wider-world, developing their multi-cultural awareness and linguistic skills, whilst broadening their horizons and understanding of language.
-We achieve this by taking our pupils through a journey of linguistic development and enabling them to experience cultures outside of their own.
+We achieve this by taking our pupils through a sequenced journey of linguistic development and enabling them to experience cultures outside of their own.

 We believe that a broad and balanced primary languages education is the entitlement of all pupils, regardless of ethnic origin, gender, class, aptitude or disability.
 It is our vision that all pupils during their journey will display the essential characteristics of linguistics: